Badgerati/Icarus/README.md

 [![Code Climate](https://codeclimate.com/github/Badgerati/Icarus/badges/gpa.svg)](https://codeclimate.com/github/Badgerati/Icarus)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/Badgerati/Icarus/master/LICENSE.txt)

 Icarus is a simple JSON DataStore tool, no running services just reference the library and point Icarus to a location.
 All data will be saved at the location in plain JSON format.
+You can also specify to encrypt all contents of collections as well.
 Icarus uses JSON.NET behind the scenes.

 All data is stored on memory when your application starts, for quicker queries and processing.